Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Normalization Strategies

-Recent open-sourced Transformer architectures have adopted normalization layers in unconventional placements.
-Models like Gemma$2$ and OLMo$2$ utilize normalization layers at the module output (Output-LN), but the benefits of these techniques remain unclear \citep{gemma2, olmo2}.
-To investigate the impact of adding an Output-LN, we explore the peri-layer normalization architecture.
+Recent open-source Transformer architectures have placed normalization layers in unconventional placements \citep{gemma2,gemma3,olmo2}.
+In particular, these models apply an additional normalization layer at the module output (Output-LN), yet the benefits of this design choice remain unclear.
+To assess the impact of Output-LN, we analyze the Peri-LN architecture.